zephyrproject-rtos/zephyr/doc/application/application.rst

      .. note::

-       When a non-default entry is selected for options that are nonnumerical, an asterisk :kbd:`*` appears between the square brackets in the display.
+       When a non-default entry is selected for options that are non-numerical, an asterisk :kbd:`*` appears between the square brackets in the display.
        There is nothing added added the display when you select the option's default.